alefore/weblog/ten-years-of-edge.md

 This is significantly better,
 but you still need to either:

-1. Validate "manually" that all customers of these modules are passing sorted contents.
+1. Validate "manually" that all customers of these functions are passing sorted contents.
    This is brittle.
    If you add a new customer and neglect to sort, nothing will alert you.

-2. Change these modules to sort the contents as they receive them.
+2. Change these functions to sort the contents as they receive them.
-   This can be inefficient depending on how often this happens, and it doesn't entirely address the problem
+   This can be inefficient depending on how often this happens, and doesn't entirely address the problem
-   (what if some entry points in these modules neglects to sort?).
+   –what if some entry points in these functions neglects to sort?

-The solution is the use of `SortedLineSequence`, a class that simply holds a `LineSequence` where the contents are known to be sorted ([implementation](https://github.com/alefore/edge/blob/master/src/language/text/sorted_line_sequence.h)).
+The solution is to use `SortedLineSequence`, a class that simply holds a `LineSequence` where the contents are known to be sorted ([implementation](https://github.com/alefore/edge/blob/master/src/language/text/sorted_line_sequence.h)).